-The fund may invest in or obtain exposure, on some or all of its assets, to securities of underlying funds, including funds managed by us or our affiliate.
+The fund may invest in or obtain exposure, on some or all of its assets, to securities of underlying funds, including investment funds managed by us or our affiliate.
 The proportions and types of underlying funds held by the fund will be selected with consideration for the underlying fund's investment objectives and strategies, past performance and volatility among other factors.
-It is not the fund's current intention to invest all of its assets in underlying funds.
+It is not the fund's current intention to invest its assets in underlying funds.
+See "Investing in underlying funds" under the heading "Additional Information - Additional Information on the use of certain investment strategies".

 The fund also may engage in short selling as permitted by securities regulations.
 In determining whether securities of a particular issuer should be sold short, the portfolio sub-advisor uses the same analysis that is described above for deciding whether to purchase the securities.
 The fund will engage in short selling as a complement to the fund's current primary discipline of buying securities with the expectation that they will appreciate in market value.
+For a more detailed description of short selling and the limits within which the fund may engage in short selling, please refer to "How the fund engages in short selling" under the heading "Additional Information - Additional Information on the use of certain investment strategies".